nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Here is the meaning of some icons used in this section:

-:orange_book: _Description_: This is a brief description of what the command does.
+:orange_book: Brief description of what the command does.

-:page_with_curl: _Format_: `This is how you're supposed to type the command into the command line` (Refer to the section below on notes about the command format.)
+:camera: Explanation of included screenshots.

+:page_with_curl: Format of the command.
+Refer to the [command format notes](#command-format-info) above for more information.

-:scroll: Notes: These are some notes on how the command can be used, along with any noteworthy examples or caveats.
+:scroll: Notes on the command behavior, with relevant examples.

 </div>